Lagrangian discretization of variational mean field games: Introduction

-A general weak convergence of the discrete minimizers of (\ref{pb:euler}) is shown in Sections \ref{part:2} and \ref{part:3}, as $N$ goes to infinity and $\epsilon$ to $0$.
-Such a convergence is very reminiscent of $\Gamma$-convergence and guarantees that we recover the continuous solutions, as the number of players goes to infinity.
-In particular cases of functional $F$, one can extract from the Moreau envelop a density that approximates the optimal density at all time, in a stronger $L^p$ sense, as shown in Section \ref{part:5}.

-Such a discretization is applied, in \cite{leclerc2020lagrangian}, to the similar problem of Wasserstein gradient descent, on the same kind of congestion penalizations $F$.
-However, in this particular case, the same convergence results as those we claim above can only be proven under strong assumptions that are deemed "unnatural" by the authors.
+In Sections \ref{part:2} and \ref{part:3}, we show a general narrow convergence result for the discrete minimizers of (\ref{pb:euler}), as $N$ goes to infinity and $\epsilon$ to $0$.
+Such a convergence is very reminiscent of $\Gamma$-convergence and guarantees, in particular, that we recover the continuous solutions, as the number of players goes to infinity.
+In particular cases of functional $F$, one can extract from the Moreau envelop a density that approximates the optimal density at all times, in a stronger $\mathbb{L}^p$ sense, as shown at the end of Section \ref{part:2}.
+Such a discretization is applied, in \cite{leclerc2020lagrangian}, to the similar problem of Wasserstein gradient flow on an energy featuring the same kind of congestion penalizations $F$.
+However, in this particular case, the same convergence results as those we claim above can only be proven under an assumption on the regularized penalization that is deemed "unnatural" by the authors.

-\textbf{Moreau envelope in the Wasserstein space:} In Part \ref{part:4}, we further study these Moreau envelopes in the 2-Wasserstein space.
-Indeed, their restrictions to the space of uniform discrete measures on $N$ points enjoy some good regularity properties (when seen as functions on $(\R^d)^N$, the positions of the Diracs).
-We give explicit expressions for their derivatives, which are then used in Section \ref{part:6} to compute good candidates for the minimizers of these discrete problems (which are non-convex).
+\textbf{Moreau envelope in the Wasserstein space:} In Section \ref{part:4}, we further study the properties of these Moreau envelopes in the 2-Wasserstein space.
+Indeed, their restrictions to the space of uniform discrete measures on $N$ points enjoy some good regularity properties (when seen as functions of the positions of the Dirac masses, in $(\R^d)^N$).
+In Section \ref{part:6}, we give explicit expressions for their derivatives, which are then used to compute approximate minimizers of these discrete problems.

-Values of the Moreau envelope can be numerically computed using a Newton algorithm (as the corresponding problem can be cast as a concave problem), whereas the minimizing discrete trajectories, are approximated using an implementation of the L-BFGS algorithm on the finite dimensional problem, after time discretization.
+Values of the Moreau envelope can be numerically computed using a Newton algorithm (as the corresponding problem can be cast as a concave problem), whereas the minimizing discrete trajectories are approximated using an implementation of the L-BFGS algorithm on the finite dimensional problem after time discretization.
 The images from section \ref{part:6} can be obtained using the code available on Github\footnote{\url{https://github.com/CSarrazin-prog/Congested_MFG.git}}.